Fluid Mechanics

 Flow Types

-Laminar Flow: Smooth, orderly layers (low velocity, high viscosity)
+- Laminar flow: smooth, orderly layers (low velocity, high viscosity).

-Turbulent Flow: Chaotic, mixing (high velocity, low viscosity)
+- Turbulent flow: chaotic, mixing (high velocity, low viscosity).

-Reynolds Number determines flow type:
+Reynolds Number determines the flow type:

 Re = ρVD/μ = VD/ν